 Energy use accounts for at least 15% of the total operational costs in a food and beverage manufacturing business.
 Energy efficiency supports profitability, reliability, enhanced yield and quality, while reducing production inputs.

 Outlined below are the various energy efficiency opportunities for food and beverage manufacturers.

 Metering and monitoring

-- develop accurate modelling of energy and material flows
+- better understand energy and material flows

 Operating temperatures and pressure settings